Key events since George Floyd’s arrest and death

 May 31 - Walz names Attorney General Keith Ellison to lead prosecutions in Floyd’s death after activists express distrust of Hennepin County Attorney Mike Freeman and his office.
 Violent protests continue nationwide.
 Retailers such as Target, CVS, Apple and Walmart temporarily close stores or limit hours to curb damage.
 In Minneapolis, a tanker truck driver drives past barricades that had been set up to block off a highway and nearly hits a massive crowd of demonstrators; no protesters are injured.

 June 1 - The county medical examiner classifies Floyd’s death as a homicide and said his heart stopped as police restrained him and compressed his neck.
 The medical examiner says Floyd also suffered from heart disease and hypertension, and listed fentanyl intoxication and recent methamphetamine use as “other significant conditions” but does not list those factors under cause of death.
-Meanwhile, Floyd’s brother, Terrence Floyd, visits the site of his brother’s arrest and pleads for calm in the streets.
+Meanwhile, Floyd’s brother Terrence Floyd visits the site of his brother’s arrest and pleads for calm in the streets.
 In Washington, Trump threatens to send the military to states that don’t stamp out violent protests.

 June 2 - Minnesota’s Department of Human Rights launches a civil rights investigation into the Minneapolis Police Department in hopes of forcing widespread changes.